prcris/ZefaniaXMLConverter/README.md

 1. Upload: the server receives the XML via `POST /convert` (multer)
 2. Parse: `xmlParser` detects the structure and extracts books/chapters/verses
-3. Convert: `zefeniaConverter` generates standard Zefenia XML
+3. Convert: `zefaniaConverter` generates standard Zefania XML
 4. Sanitize: `xmlSanitizer` guarantees a clean XML prolog and UTF‑8 (no BOM)
 5. Deliver: a temp file is registered in `tempStore` and a download token is returned
 6. Download: the client fetches `/download/:token` and saves the XML